impankaj43/react-ui-lab/01-todo-list/README.md

 🔗 **Repo**: [`react-machine-coding-practice`](https://github.com/impankaj43/react-machine-coding-practice)
 📁 Path: `react-machine-coding-practice/01-todo-list`

 This project demonstrates how to build a User Management (Todo-style) application in React with complete form handling.
 Users can create, update, and delete user records using a dynamic form that supports multiple input types, including file uploads.
-The project also includes real-time image preview, controlled components, and state-driven UI updates, ensuring a clean and scalable React implementation.
+The project also includes real-time image preview, controlled components, and state-driven UI updates, ensuring a clean and scalable React and JavaScript implementation.

 ---